Part 0·0.3·10 min read

 If you're a data scientist working with omics data, start with Parts 1–2 for the biological context, then go straight to Part 8.
 Come back to Parts 3–6 as specific topics come up in your work.

-If you're an ML engineer working on protein structure, drug discovery, or genomics models, Parts 2 and 3 are essential.
-Understanding what proteins are at the molecular level — not just as sequences or 3D structures — will make your feature engineering much more principled.
+If you're an ML engineer working on structure, drug discovery, or genomics models, Parts 2 and 3 are essential.
+Understanding what are at the molecular level — not just as sequences or 3D structures — will make your feature engineering much more principled.
 Part 8 is directly useful for evaluation methodology.

 If you're a researcher from biology who wants to understand the computational side, you can skim Parts 0–3 quickly (you already know this material) and focus on the In Practice chapters, which explain the tools in biological terms.